delner/elasticsearch-resources/README.md

 #### Index

-A `Elasticsearch::Resources::Index` represents an ElasticSearch index that contains multiple types.
+An `Elasticsearch::Resources::Index` represents an ElasticSearch index that contains multiple types.
 Requires a `Cluster` (see "Cluster" above.)

 ```ruby
 # Create an index